socnetv/app/docs/roadmaps/roadmap_ws11_algorithm_additions.md

-  (reject/warn Dijkstra-derived measures on negative weights, instead of silently misapplying) is unchanged, but the full signed-network picture (Bellman-Ford shortest paths, PN centrality, structural balance on triads) grew large enough to warrant its own workstream rather than staying a single WS11 bullet.
+  (reject/warn Dijkstra-derived measures on negative weights, instead of silently misapplying) is unchanged, but the full signed-network picture (Bellman-Ford shortest paths, PN centrality, structural balance on triads) grew large enough to warrant its own workstream rather than staying a single WS11 bullet. **WS18 P0-P2 (parser support, the negative-weight guard, and Bellman-Ford/ Johnson's-algorithm negative-weight-safe distances) are complete as of 2026-09-25**; P3 (PN centrality — the natural next WS11-style algorithm addition, once WS18's engine work landed) and P4 (structural balance on triads, extending `graphTriadCensus()`) are next.
 See WS18 for the complete design and phase breakdown.

 ### Similarity / Structural Equivalence — `src/graph/similarity/`